-Darwin weather in June, July and August is almost certainly dry, warm and at its most pleasant for most people.
+Darwin weather in July and August is almost certainly dry, warm and at it's most pleasant for most people.
 By the end of August there has probably been four months with very little rain and the tourist season is still in full swing.

 This is Malaparr in the Jawoyn calendar, June to the end of August - the cooler, middle part of the dry - a time when you can tell the locals because they shake out their jumpers to handle the cold nights which can drop to near freezing 16 ℃